 “The drinker will be the judge and he will not be judged by others.
 His verdict is paramount and is answerable to no one.
 The taster is king.
 And his opinion will be formed as much as by what is in his head and his heart as by what is in the bottle.
 That is the beauty of wine.”

 Henry Goulding, Thoughts on a Wine Cellar (2017)

 If you would like to find out more about Henry’s book, Thoughts on a Wine Cellar, or even have a copy sent to you use this link.

 Using Your Wine Record to improve your Wine Knowledge

-The best way to learn about wine is to keep a record of the wines that you drink.
-Use this book to record your tasting notes and to remember what you drink the wine with.
+The best way of learning about wine is keeping a record of the wines that you drink.
+You can use this book to record your tasting notes and to remember what you drink the wine with.
 Did you pair it with a meal or drink it as an aperitif.
 As the wine matures does the taste change?
 Everyone loves different wines and your impressions are important.

 Start improving your knowledge even further by enrolling on a course with the Wine and Spirit Education Trust.
 They offer courses, tastings and events all over the UK from beginner to expert level.